Self

 S: Slowly detach.

-To avoid explosions, minimize contact.
-Simply put, there is no conflict if you’re not there.
 Do it slowly.
 If you cut off communication right after an argument, the person will notice that something is off.
 He or she will apologize for the incident, but don’t be fooled.
 EEPs simply want to reclaim the white hat.

 The apology is about their ego.
 More than likely, the same problem will occur over and over again.
-Any semblance of peace is temporary and things will go back to the way were.
+Any semblance of peace is temporary and things will go back to the way they were.

 T: Transition to a new life.

-With this in mind, it's best to part ways.
 If the person does not add value (or very little) to your life, why would you keep them?
 The same principle applies to family as well.
 The only difference between a toxic friend and a toxic relative is biology.
 That’s it.

 There are billions of people on this planet.
 So, you don’t have to stick around waiting for one person to change.
 Focus on becoming the best version of yourself.
 It will help you attract new relationships with people who have similar values.